 Carlos and Taylor find the Bianchi's they were looking for.

 Carlos contacted Hoopty initially to buy a bike for himself (A maroon Bianchi-Limited )After his girl friend Taylor saw the bike she wanted her own Bianchi, but in Red.
 Lucky for her the next Bianchi that came into the Hoopty shop was a Red Bianchi Premio.

-Lauren a Triathlete from finds a Fuji Alegro to Cruise on.
+Lauren a Triathlete from finds a Fuji Alegro to cruise on.

 John and his Nishiki - Semi Pro, a classic Japanese Hoopty.

 John works in down town San Francisco.
 He had been commuting on a mountain bike for some time and wanted to add some classic performance to enjoy his ride to work a little more.
 Now he is cruising on the bike with the same name as a Will Ferrell Comedy, awesome!
 Viva la Hoopties.

 Fulin and his super awesome Peugeot P6

 Me and Fulin were happy to have met because both of us ride BMX.
 It was nice to chat about appreciating that form of cycling and how it relates to vintage bikes.
 He was looking for a early eighties Peugeot in great shape and was stoked to find it at Hoopty.

 Anthony and his Puch Austro Daimler

-Anthony wanted a simple bike for simply cruising the streets of San Francisco.
+Anthony wanted a simple bike for simply cruising the streets.
 He didn't want the complexity of gears to take away from just riding to & from where he is going.
 We fitted this Puch to his body type with a couple of small adjustments.
 Soon he was on his way to go cruise the scene with his small bike gang "The Cobra's"-properly pronounced by wispering Cobra'ssss.
 He also is the base player for a pretty rad band called Loquat.